paravibe/word_link/README.txt

 - Can set the limit of words to be replaced.
 - Can set a list of HTML tags that will be ignored.
 - Can specify case sensitivity.
-- Can set a path on which words will not be.
+- Can set a path on which words will not be replaced.

 -- REQUIREMENTS --